-Craw-Kan Telephone Cooperative, Inc. have operated successfully for many years with redemption agreements in place, without having to recognize the effects of these arrangements directly on its balance sheets, and without creating any disclosure or other problems as to its financial condition.
+Mountain Rural Telephone Cooperative have operated successfully for many years with redemption agreements in place, without having to recognize the effects of these arrangements directly on its balance sheets, and without creating any disclosure or other problems as to its financial condition.

-It appears that the practical effects on SFAS 150 is to wipe out the net worth of the entities that are parties to agreements with their owners, obligating the entity to redeem shares when its owners die or terminate their employment.
+It appears that the practical effects on SFAS 150 is to wipe out the net worth of the entities that are parties to agreements with their owners, obligating the entity to redeem shares when its owners die or terminate their membership.